Intermittent Fasting

 *

 We eat olives, bread, share another beer.
 When it’s time to leave Anna gives me a hug.
-I drive home, neck warm.

 *

-In addition to English cheddar, I add romaine, stone ground mustard, salted tomato, bacon.
-It’s three stories and tilts to the left.
+In addition to English cheddar, I add romaine, stone ground mustard, salted tomato, and bacon.

 I take a bite.